 You can also include multiple modules at a time, where each module will be loaded as a code location:

 dagster dev -m your_module_name -m your_second_module

 To load definitions without supplying command line arguments, you can use the pyproject.toml file.
 This file, included in all Dagster example projects, contains a tool.dagster section with a module_name variable:

 module_name = "your_module_name" ## name of project's Python module

 code_location_name = "your_code_location_name" ## optional, name of code location to display in the Dagster UI

 When defined, you can run this in the same directory as the pyproject.toml file:

 When running dagster dev, you may see log output that looks like this:

 This indicates that any runs or materialized assets created during your session won't be persisted once the session ends.
 This can be useful when using Dagster for temporary local development or testing, when you don't care about the results being persisted.

-dagster dev is primarily useful for running Dagster for local development and testing, but isn't suitable for the demands of most production deployments.
-For example, in a production deployment, you might want to run multiple webserver replicas, have zero downtime continuous deployment of your code, or set up your Dagster daemon to automatically restart if it crashes.
+dagster dev is primarily useful for running Dagster for local development and testing.
+It isn't suitable for the demands of most production deployments.
+Most importantly, dagster dev does not include authentication or web security.
+Additionally, in a production deployment, you might want to run multiple webserver replicas, have zero downtime continuous deployment of your code, or set up your Dagster daemon to automatically restart if it crashes.